AMGHDev/eventstream-reader/readme.md

 **Add a couple of documents with an id that does NOT contain the word "error" and notice these process normally** *(you might get a lease update conflict, but it appears to resolve itself every time)*

-**Now add a document with an id that contains "error" and notice the exception is thrown, processor and partition load balancer stop, but..**
+**Now add a document with an id that contains the text "error" and notice the exception is thrown, the partition load balancer stops, the processor says "stopping...", but never stops! (should see a "processing stopped")
 ```
 SampleObserver::ProcessChangesAsync: partition 0, 1 docs
 SampleProcessor: About to OnNext